yobson/FilmML/ThingsTooLongForTheComments.md

 # Things too long for comments

 In here I will be documenting anything too long to put as a comment in the actual code.
-If you want to view the maths in this, please get [Github mathjax extention](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) and view this document [here](https://github.com/yobson/FilmML/blob/master/ThingsTooLongForTheComments.md).
+If you want to view the maths in this, please get [Github mathjax extention](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) and view this document [here](https://github.com/yobson/FilmML/blob/master/ThingsTooLongForTheComments.md) or more preferable, open using [Typora](https://typora.io/).

 ## SEL and IMP